Welcome

 Teaching

-Most of my teaching is about scientific computing and centered around reproducible research.
-This is in particular the topic of a MOOC that I have been working on with several colleagues.
+Most of my teaching is about scientific computing and centered around Open Science and Reproducible Research.
+This is in particular the topic of an introductory-level MOOC and an advanced MOOC that I have been working on with colleagues over several years.

 Software development

 As a method developer I do a lot of software development for my research, and I make all of this software available as Open Source code.
-I was one of the first scientists to adopt the Python language in 1994, and most of my software is written in Python.
+I was one of the first scientists to adopt the Python language in 1994, with the goal of making scientific software more convivial (although I didn't know the term back then).
+Most of my software is written in Python.
+However, with the onset of tech churn in the scientific Python ecosystem after the transition to Python 3, I no longer consider Python an appropriate choice for scientific research.
+Tech churn destroys conviviality.

 In 1996, I was a founding member of the Matrix-SIG that created Numerical Python, the predecessor to today's NumPy.
 In 1997 I published ScientificPython, one of the first Python libraries for scientific computing (and unrelated to the younger SciPy library).